microsoft/setup-msbuild/README.md

     vs-prerelease: true
 ```

-## Specifying host architecture of Visual Studio (optional)
+### Specifying MSBuild architecture (optional)
-By default the host tools will use the x86 architecture, but it is possible to target the x64 versions instead.
+By default the action will use the x86 architecture for MSBuild, but it is possible to target the x64 versions instead.
 Simply add the `msbuild-architecture` input.
-Valid input values are `x86` and `x64`.
+Valid input values are `x86` (default) and `x64`.

 ```yml
 - name: Add msbuild to PATH